caseqiu213/reqracer_fse_artifact/README.md

 ### Installing Application

 - In the browser, type in `localhost:8080/phpMyAdmin/index.php`, and log in using MySQL credentials.
 (If you did not set the credentials manually, the `build.sh` sets the username as `root` and password as `reqracer-mysql`.)
 - You should be able to see 11073, 11437, and 24933 are created, which are bugs from WordPress.
 Other applications except WordPress install their database during installing wizzard.
-These applications do not work simply using a database snapshot, and we do not prepare database for these applications in the build script.
+These applications do not work simply using a database snapshot, and we do not prepare a database for these applications in the build script.
 - On the left bar of the webpage, click New.
 - In 'Database name', enter bug number(recommended) or a name you prefer, choose utf8_unicode_ci, and click create.

-Before proceed to application install, run command:
+Before proceeding to application install, run the command:
 ```
 sudo chown -R your_user_name:your_user_name reqracer_fse_artifact/build
 ```